How did you acquire nearly $600,000 in debt? What did that debt consist of?

 What were you doing for a living while you were paying off the debt?

 Primarily I coached others and made money by blogging.
 I also taught piano and got a job with Apple.

 How did it feel once you paid it all off?

 I’ve been debt free since November 2011.
 At first, it was funny.
 I kept catching myself habitually thinking “I have to pay for this.
 I have to pay for that.”
 Running the calculations in my head like I had done for the past few years.
 And then I’d smile and realize I had already paid everything off.
 It was over.

 I was in some form of debt for nearly 20 years.
 And then for three years of my life, I was dedicated to radical debt eradication.
-I didn’t realize it at the time – but debt was kind of like my baby.
+I didn’t realize it at the time – but the debt was kind of like my baby.
 I thought about it constantly.
 I would always strategize about how to pay it down.
 I would run numbers in my head.
-I had a running calculation every time I spent money, or made extra money.
+I had a running calculation every time I spent money or made extra money.
 I was obsessed.

 This wasn’t necessarily a bad thing.
 It kept me passionate.
 It kept me focused.
 It provided momentum and motivation.
 For years.
 And then all of a sudden it was over.

 Being debt-free didn’t feel like what I had imagined.
 Nothing was left.
 There were no more money problems to be solved.
 I didn’t owe anything anymore.
 There was such a foreign sense of relief.
 And, at the same time, there’s a sense of confusion – almost a lack of identity.